Firearm Purchase / FFL Transfer Policy

-You must be a MN resident and have permit to purchase or Minnesota Permit to Carry for the purchase or transfer of all handguns, or long guns that fall under Minnesota's definition of an "assault weapon."
+If you are a MN resident, you must have permit to purchase or Minnesota Permit to Carry for the purchase or transfer of all handguns, or long guns that fall under Minnesota's definition of an "assault weapon."

 All handgun transfers must include a "secure gun storage or safety device" per the Child Safety Lock Act of 2005.
 Please bring a lockable case or gun lock (trigger lock or cable lock) or plan to purchase one if one is not provided with the gun.
 Locks are provided for new/used guns purchased at the shop.

 We cannot sell or transfer handguns that are known to fail Minnesota's Saturday Night Special melting point requirement.
-This includes GSG 22LR pistols, Walther/Colt 1911 22LR pistols, Walther PPQ/PPK/P22 22LR pistols, Heritage 22LR revolvers (excluding steel frame models), and handguns from Phoenix Arms, Cobra Firearms, Jennings Firearms, Raven Arms, and Jimenez Arms.
+This includes GSG 22LR pistols, Walther/Colt 1911 22LR pistols, Walther PPQ/PPK/P22 22LR pistols, Umarex 22LR firearms, Heritage 22LR revolvers (excluding steel frame models), Ruger Wrangler revolver, and handguns from Phoenix Arms, Cobra Firearms, Jennings Firearms, Raven Arms, and Jimenez Arms.
 If sent to our shop for transfer, these will need to be sent back to the seller.

 Arnzen Arms accepts transfers from individuals as well as licensed dealers.
-If transferring in a gun from an individual rather than a dealer, please ask the shipper to include a photocopy of their driver's license in the shipment, as well as your name and contact information.
+If transferring in a gun from an individual rather than a dealer, please ask the shipper to include a photocopy of their state ID in the shipment, as well as your name and contact information.

 All transfers must be processed into our system before being transferred out.
 Depending on the number of shipments arriving on a given day, this process can take several hours.
 We will contact you once your transfer is ready, unless your contact information was not provided in the shipment.
 If you suspect that your transfer should have arrived but you have not been contacted, please wait until the next business day before calling us to check on its status.